DataBooster/PyWebApi/README.rst

     +   **dbdatareader** (https://pypi.org/project/dbdatareader/) - Data Reader for .NET `IDataReader <https://docs.microsoft.com/en-us/dotnet/api/system.data.idatareader>`_
     +   **simple-rest-call** (https://pypi.org/project/simple-rest-call/) - wraps `Requests <https://requests.readthedocs.io/>`__ into a simple call
+    +   **task-grouping** (https://pypi.org/project/task-grouping/) - organizes a group of tasks with serial/parallel structure,
+        carries the arguments for each task unit to run, and assembles all the results into the corresponding tree structure.

 |